synthels/daphne-x86_64/README.md

 #### Code style

 I ask that you follow our code style, since it makes the codebase more pretty and organized.
 First of all, we only use spaces.
 Please indent your code with 4 spaces when writing C and CMakeLists.txt files.
+I also ask that you leave an empty line at the end of every file.
+This can usually be configured to be done automagically by your text editor.

 ##### Functions